thespis-rs/thespis_iface/README.md

 ## Contributing

-Please check out the [contribution guidelines](https://github.com/thespis-rs/thespis/blob/master/CONTRIBUTING.md).
+Please check out the [contribution guidelines](https://github.com/thespis-rs/thespis/blob/release/CONTRIBUTING.md).

 ### Testing

-As this crate only provides traits, there isn't any tests.
-You can check the _thespis_impl_ crate for the tests.
+As this crate only provides traits, there aren't any tests.
+You can check the [_thespis_impl_](https://github.com/thespis-rs/thespis_impl/blob/release/tests) crate for the tests.

 ### Code of conduct